 Traditional textbook investment books list these possible risks when investing:

 - Market Risk

 In my opinion missing from this list is inflation, and opportunity risk.

 This means the chance that the investment will default.
 Governments, such as the United States, have a fiat currency.
 They are also a reserve currency and have no risk to default.
 The debt limit debate was all theatrics.

 The problem then isn't credit risk, but inflation risk (see below) with the government printing money.
 Businesses, on the other hand, can go bankrupt.

 Market risk is the price which can vary from day to day, and depending upon when you sell your security, could lose principal.

 Most investors think this risk only applies to stocks, but it can also apply to bonds.
 For example, if you own a bond and sell it before maturity, it is possible you can lose principal.

-Lending Club for example is a great investment (see my Lending Club review), but currently is a very illiquid investment.
-If I needed the money, it could take months before I could liquidate all notes I own.
+Liquidity RiskProsper for example is a great investment, but is very illiquid.
+If I needed the money, it could take months before I could liquidate notes.
 In addition, I could take a significant haircut (market risk) in the process.

 This type of risk happens from the running of a business, and the most common risk when owning one.
 Operational risk in a business can be in many forms and varies from business to business.
 Related to investing this could cause a loss in principal or future gains from say a server failure.